stamnosslin/alexis109/README.md

 + **ths_det**, thresholds for the detection experiment
 + **ths_rove**, thresholds for the roving experiment

+Threholds were estimated using Hamiltonian Monte Carlo, as described in the manuscript.

 Note that data files uses id number 2001, 2002, and 2003 for listener MS, CT and CS, respectively.
 ID-numbers 2005 and 2006 in the data files of the additional experiment (with and without level roving) refer to listener EE and IO.